Florida Security Deposit Collections and Holdings

 The written disclosure must be provided within 30 days after receiving the security deposit and can be included in the lease agreement or provided by hand delivery or mail.
 If the landlord fails to provide the written disclosure, they forfeit their right to make deductions from the security deposit.

-Do Landlords Have to Provide a Receipt for the Security Deposit in Florida?
+Do Landlords Have To Provide a Receipt for the Security Deposit in Florida?

 While landlords in Florida must provide a written disclosure to tenants containing information such as where the security deposit will be held, an additional receipt of the deposit is not required to be provided.

-What Obligations Do Landlords Have to Establish the Condition at Move-in in Florida?
+What Obligations Do Landlords Have To Establish the Condition at Move-in in Florida?

 Florida law does not require landlords to document or establish the property’s condition at move-in.
 While other states legally require a written inventory of damages to be completed when collecting a security deposit, Florida does not.